wp-plugins/sns-count-cache/readme.txt

 There are no questions.

 == Screenshots ==
+1. Dashboard to overview cache status and share count
-1. Cache status is described in setting page
+2. Cache status is described in setting page
-2. Share count for each post can be verviewed
+3. Share count for each post can be verviewed
-3. Described parameters can be modified in this page
+4. Described parameters can be modified in this page
-4. Help page shows available functions to access the cache
+5. Help page shows available functions to access the cache

 == Changelog ==